Zeroth-Order Policy Gradient for Reinforcement Learning from Human Feedback without Reward Inference: Introduction

 \subsection{Main Contributions}

 DPO~\citep{Rafailov23DPO} establishes a direct connection between human preferences and RL based on the Bradley-Terry model and the optimal policy in closed form: where $r(x,a)$ is the reward in state $x$ with action $a,$ $\pi_{\hbox{ ref}}$ is a reference policy and $\pi^*$ is the optimal policy.
 Based on the direction connection, the policy optimization can be formulated as a direct matching between human preference and the optimal policy with a log-likelihood loss function.
-In a recent paper \citep{rafailov24dpo}, it has been further shown that DPO solves a KL-divergence-constrained policy optimization problem for the {\em deterministic} token-level MDP for LLM, where the next state is deterministic given the current state and action.
+In a recent paper \citep{rafailov24dpo}, it has been further shown that DPO solves a KL-divergence-constrained policy optimization problem for the {\em deterministic} token-level MDP for LLMs, where the next state is deterministic given the current state and action.
 For general RL problems with parameterized policies, \eqref{eq:opt} does not hold, and it is often hard if not impossible to obtain a ``global'' function like it that connects the optimal policy and the reward (hence human feedback).

 This paper exploits the ``local'' relation between human feedback and policy optimization.
-In particular, given a policy $\pi_\vtheta$ and a perturbed version of the policy $\pi_{\vtheta+v}$, we use human feedback over the trajectories generated from both policies to inform the more preferred policy.
+In particular, given a policy $\pi_\vtheta$ and a perturbed version of the policy $\pi_{\vtheta+\vv}$ where $\vv$ is a small perturbation vector, we use human feedback over the trajectories generated from both policies to inform the direction of a more preferred policy.
 Intuitively, if one trajectory is preferred over the other, the policy that generates this trajectory is likely to have a higher value.
-Then given a preference model such as the Bradley-Terry model, we can further estimate the value function differences of the two policies, $V(\pi_{\vtheta+v})-V(\pi_\vtheta)$, using the population-level preference, where $V(\pi)$ is the value function associated with policy $\pi.$ Finally, the value difference can be used as an estimator of policy gradient, $ \nabla_{\vtheta} V(\pi_{\vtheta})$, following the zeroth-order optimization approach~\citep{nesterov17zosgd,Ghadimi13ZOSGD} to improve the policy.
+Then given a preference model such as the Bradley-Terry model, we can further estimate the value function differences of the two policies, $V(\pi_{\vtheta+\vv})-V(\pi_\vtheta)$, where $V(\pi)$ is the value function associated with policy $\pi.$ Finally, the value difference can be used as an estimator of policy gradient, $ \nabla_{\vtheta} V(\pi_{\vtheta})$, following the zeroth-order optimization approach~\citep{nesterov17zosgd,Ghadimi13ZOSGD} to improve the policy.